cjmyles/instant-react/README.md

 **Please note**: Sensitive config values should only be committed to the repository after being encrypted.
 As a consequence, the `development.json` and `production.json` files are excluded by git via the `.gitignore` file by default.
 Please see [Securing Production Config Files](https://github.com/lorenwest/node-config/wiki/Securing-Production-Config-Files) for more information.

-In addition to the settings you define in these files, the Firebase project settings are automatically pulled down via `firebase-tools` when the `npm start` and `npm build` commands are executed.
+In addition to the settings you define in these files, the [Firebase project settings](https://firebase.google.com/docs/web/setup) are automatically pulled down via `firebase-tools` when the `npm start` and `npm build` commands are executed, and added to the application's config object.

 Please see the [Modfiying Config](#modfiying-config) section for information on how to add custom settings to your application.